 Authors: Dick Wirz, Chris Compton, Bob Feathers

-Training begins with the Fundamentals of Refrigeration and progresses into advanced commercial refrigeration courses.
-Throughout the program, you’ll gain practical, system-wide knowledge covering refrigeration principles, evaporators, condensers, compressors, metering devices, controls, accessories, motors, refrigerants, service procedures, and troubleshooting.
+Training begins with refrigeration fundamentals and progresses into advanced commercial refrigeration topics, providing practical, system-wide knowledge of refrigeration principles, evaporators, condensers, compressors, metering devices, controls, accessories, motors, refrigerants, service procedures, and troubleshooting.

 Prerequisite: It’s recommended that you have a solid understanding or working knowledge of HVACR fundamentals before enrolling in this intermediate program.